 \subsubsection{Runtime}

-The first experiment is evaluating the runtime of the online method, compared with the history model and interval model.
-We evaluate the runtime of the proposed method and baseline models in both datasets.
-The algorithm runs on a desktop computer containing Intel i9-12900K Processor and running Ubuntu 20.04.
+The first experiment evaluates the runtime of the online method, compared to the history model and interval model, in both datasets.
+We use a desktop computer with an Intel i9-12900K processor running Ubuntu 20.04.
 As shown in \cref{fig:run_time}, the online update model exhibits significantly reduced computation time compared to the interval and history models.
-In the initial iteration, the MoD is empty and all three models are built using observations from scratch.
+In the initial iteration, the MoD is empty, and all three models are built from scratch using all available observations.
 Subsequently, the online update model computes the sufficient statistics with $N_k$ observations in each iteration.
 In contrast, the interval model runs the EM algorithm to converge (to 1e--5) using $N_k$ observations, and the history model processes cumulative, $\Sigma_{k=1}^{K}N_k$ observations.
-In average over all iterations, the online model requires 0.1\% of the time used by the history model in ATC and 0.2\% in \textit{den520d} dataset.
+On average, over all iterations, the online model requires 0.1\% of the time used by the history model in ATC and 0.2\% in \textit{den520d} dataset.